awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-templates-create-stack.md

 # Create the Ethereum Network<a name="blockchain-templates-create-stack"></a>

-The Ethereum network you specify using the template in this topic launches an AWS CloudFormation stack that creates an Amazon ECS cluster of EC2 instances for the Ethereum network\.
-The template relies on the resources you created earlier in [Set Up Prerequisites](blockchain-template-getting-started-prerequisites.md)\.
+The Ethereum network that you specify using the template in this topic launches an AWS CloudFormation stack that creates an Amazon ECS cluster of EC2 instances for the Ethereum network\.
+The template relies on the resources that you created earlier in [Set Up Prerequisites](blockchain-template-getting-started-prerequisites.md)\.

 When you launch the AWS CloudFormation stack using the template, it creates nested stacks for some tasks\.
-After they are complete, you can connect to resources served through the network's Application Load Balancer to verify that your Ethereum network is running and accessible\.
+After they are complete, you can connect to resources served by the network's Application Load Balancer through the bastion host to verify that your Ethereum network is running and accessible\.

-**To create the Ethereum network using AWS Blockchain Template for Ethereum**
+**To create the Ethereum network using the AWS Blockchain Template for Ethereum**

 1. Open the latest AWS Blockchain Template for Ethereum in the AWS CloudFormation console using the following quick\-links for the AWS Region in which you are working:
    + [Launch in US East \(N\.
 Virginia\) region \(us\-east\-1\)](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://aws-blockchain-templates-us-east-1.s3.us-east-1.amazonaws.com/ethereum/templates/latest/ethereum-network.template.yaml)